sushovancpp/library-management-system-full/README.md

 Email: admin@example.com
 Password: admin123

-Database: it assumes you already created the 'lms' database in MySQL (phpMyAdmin) and imported tables.
+Database: it assumes you already created the 'kitabghar' database in MySQL (phpMyAdmin) and imported tables.